Knowledge: Stuff You Ought to Know

 The Joy of Cycling

 Cycling is awash with interesting characters and anecdotes, like the young cyclist called Bradley Wiggins who once pretended to be vegetarian to get on the Linda McCartney Racing Team.
-Packed with fascinating facts, handy hints and captivating stories and quotes from the world of bikes, this book is perfect for anyone who knows the incomparable joy of cycling.
-Over 6,000 copies sold.
+Packed with fascinating facts, handy hints and captivating stories and quotes from the world of bikes, these books are perfect for anyone who knows the incomparable joy of cycling.
+Over 7,000 copies sold and also published in Italian.

 The Joy of Golf